lgonzalezrouco/pti/p5_goREST/README.md

     export GOPATH=$HOME/go

-It is recommended that you create a git repository (e.g. "pti_golang") for the code of this session within $HOME/go/src.
+It is recommended (but not necessary) that you create a git repository (e.g. "pti_golang") for the code of this session within $HOME/go/src.
 If you have a github account you can do it directly from the command line:

     curl -u 'YOUR_GITHUB_USER' https://api.github.com/user/repos -d '{"name":"pti_golang"}'
     cd $HOME/go/src